 This course builds on skills learned in American Sign Language (ASL) II, adding more complex ASL grammatical features and vocabulary, short stories, narratives, and dialogues.
 Information about the Deaf Community and Deaf Culture will be included.

-Who Can Attend: Deaf, hard of hearing and hearing students age 14-18 going
+Who Can Attend: Deaf, hard of hearing and hearing students currently in 9th–11th grades.

 will not be processed.